 - The psychology and sociology of vulnerable minds

 - Decoding the stress response

 - Neurobiology appropriate for discussing mental health

 - Neuroplasticity and how it can be enhanced through mind and body practice

 - Practical tools for delivery of weeks 5 and 6 of the Doorway to Meditation Course

 “Working with transformation“

-- Consolidating what have we learned to help us hold the space for deeper meditative processes
+- Consolidating what has been learned and holding space for deeper meditative processes

 - Further exploration of stress and neuro-architecture of specific conditions